 - Lecture (Vorlesung):

-A two to three hour lecture where the professor or one of his assistants presents the topic in front of the students.
+A lecture is a two to three hour period where the professor or their assistant presents the topic in front of the students.
 Students can ask questions, but generally just listen and take notes.

-Generally it is necessary to sign up for the seminars in advance.
+A seminar is a set of classes that run on specific dates throughout the semester.
+You should sign up for seminars in advance.
 Your attendance is compulsory.
-Blockseminare usually take place over the weekend.
-Students are required to prepare a paper on a certain topic and present it during class.
+Block seminars usually take place over the weekend.
+Requirements for seminars require that students prepare a paper on a certain topic and present it during the last class.

-In general, homework is published on the department’s web site in advance.
-Students are expected to prepare these tasks at home.
-In class the solutions are discussed between teacher and student.
+In general, homework is published on the department’s web site or Moodle course in advance.
+Professors expect students to prepare these tasks at home.
+In class, the solutions are discussed between the professor and students.

 - Business Administration and Economics:

-For Business classes taught on the basic level you will have to pass a written exam at the end of the semester.
+For general level business classes require that students pass a written exam at the end of the semester.
 Examinations are held at the end of the scheduled lecture sessions in each semester and re-examinations are held at the beginning of the following semester.
-You might have to prepare a presentation, as well as write an assignment and an exam in certain business classes of the advanced level.
-These classes are marked as Eigenleistungsscheine, all others are known as Prüfungsscheine.
+In advanced business classes, some courses require that students prepare a presentation, a written assignment, and an exam.
+These classes are marked as “Eigenleistungsscheine”, all others are known as ‘Prüfungsscheine'.

-Amongst our students, the ones studying law are those who are known to spend the most time in the library.
-At the end of each semester you will write several exams and during the period at the end of a semester with no scheduled lectures expect having to submit assignments.
+Law students are known to spend the most time in the library.
+At the end of each semester, Law students will write several exams during which assignments will be due.

 - Social and Cultural Sciences:

-If you intend to study at the Faculty of Social and Cultural Sciences you most probably will have to write assignments instead of exams.
-The deadlines vary from department to department, but be prepared having to submit assignments
+Students who intend to study in the Faculty of Social and Cultural Sciences in most cases will write assignments instead of exams.
+The deadlines vary from department to department, but be prepared to have to submit assignments during the holidays.